paytrail/documentation/content/legacy/rest-interface/payment-creation.md

 weight: 1
 ---

 Paytrail payment service REST interface allows for creating a payment in advance with a simple HTTP POST request, which sends the payment data as an _XML_ or _JSON_ message.
 The request returns an order number, payment ID (_token_) and URL address for making a payment.
-In a typical case, a webshop creates a payment with the REST interface at the end of an order process, and redirects the customer to the returned URL.
+In a typical case, a website creates a payment with the REST interface at the end of an order process, and redirects the customer to the returned URL.

 ### Service URL